CoFH/cofh.github.io/docs/thermal-expansion/augment-enstabulation-apparatus/index.md

 types of [mobs](https://minecraft.gamepedia.com/Mob) into mob drops and [essence of knowledge](/docs/thermal-foundation/essence-of-knowledge/).

 When processing morbs, each operation requires 4,000 RF.
-There is a 20% chance that an empty morb is returned as an output.
-When processing a [reusable morb](/docs/thermal-expansion/reusable-morb/), this is an 80% chance.
+There is a 25% chance that an empty morb is returned as an output.
+[Reusable morbs](/docs/thermal-expansion/reusable-morb/) are always returned.

 Recipes